MAIF/otoroshi/manual/src/main/paradox/integrations/statsd.md

 <img src="../img/danger-zone-7-statsd.png" />
 @@@

-and add the location and port of the Statsd agent on your system.
+Add the host and port of the Statsd agent on your system.
 If you're using Datadog, don't forget to check the `Datadog` switch.